The 21st of July.

 The foundation of a few raised beds needed securing.

-The boundaries (fences) were worn with gaping wounds allowing in persistent pests and unwanted critters.
+The boundaries (fences) were worn with gaping wounds and damage allowing in persistent pests and unwanted critters taking up space.

 The gravel that washed away because of a few downpours had to be replaced to lay a good path.